rajkumar2804/orangewood_task/README.md

 # orangewoo_pkg
 This ros package contain two launch file `robot_rviz.launch` and `robot.launch` .
 The `robot_rviz.launch` is used to only visualise the robot arm in the riviz without moveit and motion planning.
 The `robot.launch` is used to launch the moveit config launch file which is named as `demo.launch` and a ros node `node_joint_angles.py` which set the two different joint angles one and after another one is straight line trajectory and other one is random trajectory path.
 ###  Issue Faced
-While using the moveit setup assistant  to configure moveit pkg I faced an issue.
-I am unable to define pose    in moveit setup assistant.
-I am sharing the snap of the issue below
+While using the moveit setup assistant  to configure moveit pkg I faced an issue.I am unable to define pose  in moveit setup assistant.Sharing the snap of the issue below

 ![Issue](/images/issue.png)

-I can above GUI to define any pose of robot.
+The above GUI is used to define any pose of robot.
 But I am unable to drag the joint angle slider and input in the box.
 I found the issue on ROS Answers [here.](https://answers.ros.org/question/311838/i-have-a-problem-with-define-robot-poses-in-moveit-setup-assistant/) So, I made some changes in the urdf which resolves the issue.
 Here is a part of urdf where one of the joint of robot arm is defined :
 ```xml
  <joint